domainaware/parsedmarc/README.rst

 * Consistent data structures
 * Simple JSON and/or CSV output
 * Optionally email the results
-* Optionally send the results to Elasticsearch, for use with premade Kibana dashboards
+* Optionally send the results to Elasticsearch and/or Splunk, for use with premade dashboards

 Resources
 =========